Roman Republic: Plebeians and patricians

 Beginning with their revolt against Tarquin, and continuing through the early years of the Republic, Rome's patrician aristocrats were the dominant force in politics and society.
-They initially formed a closed group of about 50 large families, called gentes, who monopolised Rome's magistracies, state priesthoods and senior military posts.
-The most prominent of these families were the Cornelii, followed by the Aemilii, Claudii, Fabii, and Valerii.
-The power, privilege and influence of leading families derived from their wealth, in particular from their landholdings, their position as patrons, and their numerous clients.
+They initially formed a closed group of about 50 large families, called gentes, who monopolised Rome's magistracies, state priesthoods, and senior military posts.
+The most prominent of these families were the Cornelii, Aemilii, Claudii, Fabii, and Valerii.
+The leading families' power, privilege and influence derived from their wealth, in particular from their landholdings, their position as patrons, and their numerous clients.

 The vast majority of Roman citizens were commoners of various social degrees.
 They formed the backbone of Rome's economy, as smallholding farmers, managers, artisans, traders, and tenants.
-In times of war, they could be summoned for military service.
-Most had little direct political influence over the Senate's decisions or the laws it passed, including the abolition of the monarchy and the creation of the consular system.
-During the early Republic, the plebs (or plebeians) emerged as a self-organised, culturally distinct group of commoners, with their own internal hierarchy, laws, customs, and interests.

-Plebeians had no access to high religious and civil office, and could be punished for offences against laws of which they had no knowledge.
-For the poorest, one of the few effective political tools was their withdrawal of labour and services, in a "secessio plebis"; they would leave the city en masse, and allow their social superiors to fend for themselves.
-The first such secession occurred in 494 BC, in protest at the abusive treatment of plebeian debtors by the wealthy during a famine.
+In wartime, they could be summoned for military service.
+Most had little direct political influence.
+During the early Republic, the plebs (or plebeians) emerged as a self-organised, culturally distinct group of commoners, with its own internal hierarchy, laws, customs, and interests.
+Plebeians had no access to high religious and civil office.
+For the poorest, one of the few effective political tools was their withdrawal of labour and services, in a secessio plebis; the first such secession occurred in 494 BC, in protest at the abusive treatment of plebeian debtors by the wealthy during a famine.
 The patrician Senate was compelled to give them direct access to the written civil and religious laws and to the electoral and political process.
-To represent their interests, the plebs elected tribunes, who were personally sacrosanct, immune to arbitrary arrest by any magistrate, and had veto power over the passage of legislation.
+To represent their interests, the plebs elected tribunes, who were personally sacrosanct, immune to arbitrary arrest by any magistrate, and had veto power over legislation.

 Celtic invasion of Italy

-By 390, several Gallic tribes were invading Italy from the north.
-The Romans were alerted to this when a particularly warlike tribe, the Senones, invaded two Etruscan towns close to Rome's sphere of influence.
-These towns, overwhelmed by the enemy's numbers and ferocity, called on Rome for help.
+By 390 BC, several Gallic tribes were invading Italy from the north.
 The Romans met the Gauls in pitched battle at the Battle of Allia River around 390–387 BC.
-The Gauls, led by the chieftain Brennus, defeated the Roman army of approximately 15,000 troops, pursued the fleeing Romans back to Rome, and sacked the city before being either driven off or bought off.
+The battle was fought at the confluence of the Tiber and Allia rivers, 11 Roman miles (10 mi) north of Rome.
+The Romans were routed and subsequently Rome was sacked by the Senones.
+There is no destruction layer at Rome around this time, indicating that if a sack occurred, it was largely superficial.